MatthewRinaldi/MatthewRinaldi.github.io/content/posts/battlebit_vsat/battlebit_vsat.md

 {{<figure
 	src="https://static.wikia.nocookie.net/callofduty/images/5/52/Satellite_CoDO.png"
-	caption="My inspiration was the Orbital VSAT killstreak from Black Ops 2, which was a better UAV that also showed which direction players were facing."
+	caption="My inspiration was the Orbital VSAT killstreak from Black Ops 2, which was an upgraded UAV which displayed the direction all the players were facing."
 >}}

 ---